-Inside Japan Tours does not charge a single supplement on the Tokaido Trail tour; solo travelers will be given single rooms in Western-style hotels, but will need to share a room with a rommate of the same gender during the two nights spent in a ryokan (traditional, Japanese-style lodgings).
+Inside Japan Tours does not charge a single supplement on the Tokaido Trail tour; solo travelers will be given single rooms in Western-style hotels, but will need to share a room with a roommate of the same gender during the two nights spent in a ryokan (traditional, Japanese-style lodgings).
 Airport transfers, baggage handling, entrance fees, public transportation costs, lunches and most dinners are not included.

+An interesting way to spend your vacation is to learn something new!
+We are certainly never too old to go back to the classroom seats.
 Oxford University offers adults from around the world the opportunity to take one-week courses at its celebrated campus in the United Kingdom.
 Topics vary from year to year, but typically include creative writing, Shakespeare, philosophy, British literature and poetry.